-In December 2019, we acquired from NanoString the exclusive global diagnostics license to the nCounter Analysis System, the Prosigna breast cancer prognostic gene signature assay, and the LymphMark lymphoma subtyping assay.
-Pursuant to the terms of the agreement, we paid NanoString \$40.0 million in cash and \$10.0 million in Veracyte common stock, and may pay up to an additional \$10.0 million in cash, contingent upon first achievement or occurrence, by or on behalf of Veracyte, of the commercial launch of the first, second and third diagnostic tests for use on the nCounter multiplex analysis system.
-As of December 31, 2022, the achievement of two of the milestones is forecasted to occur within the next 12 months, requiring payments totaling \$7.0 million.
+As part of our agreement to acquire the exclusive global diagnostic license to the nCounter Analysis System, we may pay up to an additional \$10.0 million in cash, contingent upon first achievement or occurrence, by or on behalf of Veracyte, of the commercial launch of the first, second and third diagnostic tests for use on the nCounter multiplex analysis system.
+As of December 31, 2023, the achievement of one of the milestones is forecasted to occur within the next 12 months, requiring payments totaling \$3.5 million.